AlexanderZhurauski/FitnessStudioMicro/README.md

 * Automatic Excel report generation and storage using MinIO
 * API documentation using Swagger UI

+## Running this application
+To run this application locally, you need to have the following tools installed on your system:

+* Docker
+* Docker Compose
+Follow these steps to run the application:
+1. Clone this repository.
+2. Navigate to the root directory of the project.
+3. Create a new file in the root directory of your project called `.env` and add the environmental variables listed in .env.template with their corresponding values
+4. Run the following command to build the Docker images and start the containers:
+*docker-compose up --build*
+5. Wait for the application to start up (this may take a few minutes).
 ## API Documentation
 Upon running the docker-compose, the API documentation is available using Swagger UI.
 To access it, go to http://localhost:81 in your web browser.